-Also, unlike other episodes (I’m looking at you The Witness), the episode is comparatively audience friendly.
-Other than some strong language, it doesn’t feature violence and sex, yet alone gratuitous violence and sex, making it something I feel even the harshest critics of the show could easily enjoy, and one I’d suggest to random people to ease them into the show.
-My only real complaints about the episode on my first watch was the cat and the ending, which features the cat.
+Also, unlike other episodes (I’m looking at you The Witness), the episode is comparatively audience-friendly.
+Other than some strong language, it doesn’t feature violence and sex, yet alone gratuitous violence and sex.
+This means Three Robots is something even the harshest critics of the show could easily enjoy.
+Thus it was one episode I’d suggest to random people to ease them into the show.
+My only real complaint about the episode on my first watch was the cat and the ending, which features the cat.
 That fucking cat.
 Otherwise, I’d say it was probably one of my favorite of the comedy episodes of the season.

-XBOT 4000 (voiced by Gary Anthony Williams) is the leader, the most humanlike and serious of the robots yet also the one who consistently questions why humans were the way they were; K-VRC (voiced by Josh Brenner) is the fool, the lackadaisical one who is there just to have fun, and poke and prod at XBOT; the Alexa (easily my favorite of the three) is the smart one, explaining humanity’s foibles and giving bitingly funny hot takes while reenacting human things itself.
+XBOT 4000 (voiced by Gary Anthony Williams) is the leader, the most humanlike and serious of the robots yet also the one who consistently questions why humans were the way they were.
+K-VRC (voiced by Josh Brenner) is the fool, the lackadaisical one who is there just to have fun, and poke and prod at XBOT.
+The Alexa (easily my favorite of the three) is the smart one, explaining humanity’s foibles and giving bitingly funny hot takes while reenacting human things itself.

-It was during the ending when (spoiler alert!) the cat reveals it can talk (voiced by Chris Parnell no less) that the unsettling feeling really took hold, and cranked to eleven when the nuclear silo they were in was filled with cats like some kind of furry tidal wave.
+It was during the ending when the cat reveals it can talk (voiced by Chris Parnell no less) that the unsettling feeling took hold.
+That uncanniness was then cranked to eleven when the nuclear silo quickly filled with cats like some kind of furry tidal wave.
 Even on rewatch the speaking cat ending came out of nowhere, so it didn’t help itself.
-That said, it really does come down to personal opinion about the cat.
-I could honestly see some people loving the cat ending, and the cat until the end is a small enough figure that it doesn’t drag down the quality of the short that much despite my complaints.
+That said, it comes down to personal opinion about the cat.
+I could honestly see some people loving the cat ending.
+It also helps the cat is a small enough figure that it doesn’t drag down the quality of the short that much despite my complaints.